310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-No, not at all~ I am watching how you move, so I can use it as reference for action moves.
+no, not at all~ i am watching how you move, so i can use it as reference for action moves.

-We often do acts that require fighting lately, you see.
+we often do acts that require fighting lately, you see.

-I am still not used to it, so… I have to study more.
+i am still not used to it, so… i have to study more.
 {% endbubble %}

 {% bubble Kuro %}